 Now, I don’t want anyone reading this to worry about running and the health of your bones: Your bones are organic tissue and respond brilliantly to loading.
 So running is generally great for bone health.

 When you load a bone, like in running, and give it sufficient recovery, it undergoes a process of re-absorption and bone formation that ultimately strengthens the bone.

 If however, repeated load is placed on the bone, without sufficient recovery time in between, the bone doesn’t have the time to strengthen before the next bout of loading is applied.
 When this happens regularly, a stress fracture can result.

 This is another great example of ignoring the law of adaptation and doing too much too soon.
 The cardinal sign of most running injuries!

 The mechanism of stress fractures can be split into four camps:

 Traction (muscles and connective tissue pulling on the bone repeatedly/excessively), impact, rotation or a combination of the above.
 Most running stress fractures are impact related, with the fractured bone having to absorb the repetitive ground reaction force.

 Fig 1. shows the progression of bone stress.

 Fig. 1: Stages of bone stress leading to stress fracture

-You can have a stress fracture in any bone, but it tends to effect the weight bearing bones in runners.
+You can have a stress fracture in any bone, but it tends to affect the weight bearing bones in runners.